 • Charges $25 monthly for call queue analytics

-If you’re a former Skype user who mainly uses the platform for video meetings, then you’ll find Zoom Phone to be its closest alternative.
-Between Zoom vs Skype, Zoom emerged as the preferred platform for remote communication due to its ease of use and feature-rich nature.
+If you’re a former Skype user who mainly uses the platform for video meetings, Zoom Phone is the closest alternative.
+Zoom emerged as the preferred platform for remote communication due to its ease of use and feature-rich nature.

-Zoom offers a cloud-based business phone system that seamlessly integrates VoIP with its industry-leading video conferencing features.
-It uses a video-centric approach that enables users to instantly elevate an active call into a full-featured Zoom meeting with a single click.
+Zoom offers a cloud-based business phone system integrating VoIP with its industry-leading video conferencing features.
+It uses a video-centric approach that lets users instantly elevate an active call into a full-featured Zoom meeting with a single click.
 A call-to-meeting transition enhances collaboration flexibility when there’s a need for an interactive discussion between parties (e.g., product demo or troubleshooting).

-Bundled plans are available for teams who wish to integrate VoIP capabilities into their existing Zoom Workplace subscription.
+Bundled plans are available for teams wishing to integrate VoIP capabilities into their Zoom Workplace subscription.
 For as low as $21.99 per user monthly, you get unlimited local calls in the US and Canada, standard phone features, and AI-powered video meetings.

-Unlimited international calling via Zoom Phone is limited to 15 countries, with a starting fee of $10 per month.
+Unlimited international calling via Zoom Phone is limited to 15 countries, with a monthly starting fee of $10.
 If you need more coverage for making calls abroad without extra fees, check out GoTo Connect, which offers unlimited calls to over 50 countries at a fixed monthly cost.

 • Voicemail task extraction: Identifies task-related information from your voicemail transcription to generate a summarized task list.